-- 17. (1) The chief executive officer is responsible for- - (a) the administrative, strategic and financial management of the Council in accordance with the Public Finance Management Act and the direction of the Board;
+- 16. (1) The chief executive officer is responsible for- - (a) the administrative, strategic and financial management of the Council in accordance with the Public Finance Management Act and the direction of the Board;

-(b) in consultation with the Board, the appointment of members of staff of the Council contemplated in section 19(1);

-(c) in consultation with the Board, the determination of a code of conduct, applicable to the chief executive officer, all staff of the Council and justiciable for purposes of disciplinary proceedings, to ensure-
+- (b) in consultation with the Board, the appointment of members of staff of the Council contemplated in section 18(1); - (c) in consultation with the Board, the determination of a code of conduct, applicable to the chief executive officer, all staff of the Council and justiciable for purposes of disciplinary proceedings, to ensure-

-(i) compliance with applicable legislation, including this Act;

-- (ii) the effective, efficient and economical use of the Council's funds and resources: - (iii) the promotion and maintenance of a high standard of professional conduct;

-(iv) the prevention of conflicts of interest;
+- (i) compliance with applicable legislation, including this Act; - (ii) the effective, efficient and economical use of the Council's funds and resources; - (iii) the promotion and maintenance of a high standard of professional ethics; - (iv) the prevention of conflicts of interest;

-- (v) the protection of confidential information held by the Council; and - (vi) professional, honest, impartial, fair, ethical and equitable service; - (d) the maintenance of discipline over the staff appointed in terms of paragraph (b) and is, for those purposes, accountable to the Board; (e) the keeping and maintenance of the register of interests declared by members - of staff of the Council; and - (f) ensuring compliance by the Board with the provisions of the Public Finance Management Act and other applicable legislation. - (2) If the chief executive officer is unable to perform his or her functions, the Board 30 must, in writing, and in consultation with the Minister, appoint an acting chief executive officer until the chief executive officer is able to resume those functions or until a new appointment is made in terms of this Act. - (3) If there is no Board, the Minister must appoint the Chief Executive Officer of the Council in an acting capacity for a specified period: Provided that no person may act for 35 more than 365 days.
+- (v) the protection of confidential information held by the Council; and - (vi) professional, honest, impartial, fair, ethical and equitable service; - (d) the maintenance of discipline over the staff appointed in terms of paragraph (b) and is, for those purposes, accountable to the Board; - (e) the keeping and maintenance of the register of interests declared by members 25 of staff of the Council: and - (f) ensuring compliance by the Board with the provisions of the Public Finance Management Act and any other applicable legislation. - (2) If the chief executive officer is for any reason unable to perform any of his or her functions, the Board must, in writing, and in consultation with the Minister, appoint an acting chief executive officer until the chief executive officer is able to resume those functions or until a new appointment is made in terms of this Act.